 As a teacher, you may work with students from varied ethnic, racial and religious backgrounds.
 With growing minority populations in many parts of the country, you must learn to work effectively with a diverse student population.
 You'll need to be creative, resourceful and patient to teach a variety of students from different backgrounds, all with different learning styles, personalities and behavior traits.

 Teaching is one of the most difficult careers, but it is also a rewarding career.
-Some of the attributes of great teachers include the following:
+Great teachers embody the following:

-- Setting high expectations for your students and yourself
+- Set high expectations for your students and yourself.

-- Having clear, written learning objectives for assignments
+- Have clear, written learning objectives for assignments.

-- Preparing and organizing your workload and your classes
+- Prepare and organize your workload and your classes.

-- Communicating frequently with parents, other teachers and students who develop and learn at varying speeds
+- Communicate frequently with parents, other teachers and students who develop and learn at varying speeds.

-- Asking colleagues and mentors for advice and support
+- Ask colleagues and mentors for advice and support.

 To sustain your passion for teaching, you must continue to expand your knowledge and skills by learning from your students, other educators, articles, research, training and seminars.

 Once you have made the decision to pursue a career as a kindergarten or elementary school teacher, you can explore the many tools and resources on MySECO to assist you in achieving needed education requirements.
 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
 You can also use the Scholarship Finder to assist with finding funding relevant to the military community to pay for classes.
 Check to see if you are eligible for My Career Advancement Account Scholarship assistance to help with education or licensure costs.
 Teaching Certifications and Licenses can also assist you in planning your training and job search.